raywoo32/wheat/README.md

 - Done at SickKids HiSeq2500
 - Wheat cultivar is called AC Taber.

+TODO: Use WT and mutant samples to identify SNPs in the mutant maybe using this kind of strategy:

+1. de novo assemble transcripts from WT using Trinity
+2. map with mutant reads to the de novo assembled transcripts and then do variant calling

 Took place on Scinet's [Niagara](https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart) Also see ./Niagara .md